 CMA stands for Certified Management Accountant.

-CMAs are globally recognized financial accounting experts who are certified to use their analytics skills to help businesses make strategic decisions.
+CMAs are globally recognized financial accounting experts who use their analytics skills to help businesses make strategic decisions.

 What Does a CMA Do?

-They are strategic thinkers that use their analytics skills to improve the overall success of the company they serve.
+Certified Management Accountants are strategic thinkers that use their analytics skills to improve the overall success of the companies they serve.
 CMAs work for corporations, not-for-profits, government organizations, and other businesses.

 CMAs tend to hold leadership roles and might have the title of financial analyst, financial planner, cost accountant, corporate controller, or even CFO.